hmenager/ReGaTE/doc/installation.rst

 Installation procedure
 ======================
-We recommend to use a virtualenv in order to avoid conflicts with your LINUX configuration (as well as with BioBlend main version).
+We recommend to use a virtualenv in order to avoid conflicts with your system configuration.
+The steps of this procedure are detailed below.

 First install virtualenv::